Brobin/brobin-v3/data/articles/nebraska-big-year-august-recap.md

 ### Rarities: Reprise

 Coming off the high of the stream of rarities in Nebraska, I headed west on a personal trip to do some hiking in Colorado.
 The trip was wonderful and netted me 3 more life birds ([Colorado trip report](https://ebird.org/tripreport/406020)).
-Literally as I was summitting a mountain, I got a text from Stephen Mlodinow that he found an adult **White Ibis** at Lake Mac.
+Literally as I was summitting a mountain, I got a text from Steven Mlodinow that he found an adult **White Ibis** at Lake Mac.
 Luckily, I was able to convince my wonderful fiance to take a quick detour on the way home, and I was able to tick off #337 for the year!
 The bird was quite distant and took some searching, but this definitely was a bird I was not expecting to see 2 years in a row.

 [![White Ibis](https://cdn.download.ams.birds.cornell.edu/api/v2/asset/640913385/1200)](https://macaulaylibrary.org/asset/640913385)
 _White Ibis, Keith County_